WICG/view-transitions/explainer.md

 }
 ```

+Setting a `page-transition-tag` marks this element as a transition element, and the `page-transition-capture` property is used to indicate how it's captured (as a single image vs as a computed style + content image).

+Multiple elements could have the same `page-transition-tag` value, which is useful for aggregate content such as user comments.

+Elements on Page-A and Page-B which have the same `page-transition-tag` are automatically associated with each other.
+If multiple elements have the same value, they're associated in DOM order.

-This operates similar to the attributes, but it's easier to give multiple elements the same tag.
-It's also easier to change values depending on viewport (`@media`) and browser support (`@supports`).
+Using CSS properties means values can change depending on viewport (`@media`) and browser support (`@supports`).

 ### JS API